-Is the 1st consultation necessary?
+Is the first consultation necessary?

 Your consultation with Dr. Somogyi is your first chance to relay your desires and discuss your goals.
 It is necessary for both you and Dr. Somogyi to discuss your goals, your expectations and the types of treatments or procedures you are interested in.
 Dr. Somogyi will answer all of your questions and suggest the best possible treatments for you.

 What happens during a consultation?

 During the consultation you will meet Dr. Somogyi and discuss the reason for your visit.
 After taking a full medical history and doing a full clinical examination, Dr. Somogyi will provide you with a comprehensive explanation of all options and work with you to design a completely individualized treatment plan.

 Do I need to schedule a surgery at my first visit?